Language, Cognition, and Society: Trends in Contemporary Western Philosophy

 Research Members: Norman Y. Teng, Cheng-Hung Tsai, Tzu-Wei Hung, Hsiang-Yun Chen, Hung-Ju Chen, Shr-Jie Jian, Wan-Chuan Fang

 The IEAS’s thematic research project, Language, Cognition, and Society: Trends in Contemporary Western Philosophy (LCS), formerly known as Neo-Pragmatism, is an integrative project covering four philosophical topics, including

 (ii) Language and sensorimotor systems,

-(iii) Reference and contexts,
+(iii) Reference and contexts, and

-(iv) Concept, cognition, and action, and
+(iv) Concept, cognition, and action.

 First, we have recently developed a version of civil philosophy that (1) addresses the joint demands of democracy and science, (2) prioritizes humanitarian governance and public discourse, (3) incorporates fundamental ideas of political liberalism and Confucian philosophy, (4) pays careful attention to the asymmetrical power relations between a strong authoritarian regime and a small democracy, and (5) makes use of findings from cognitive science and metaphor research to develop a discourse methodology suitable for this project.
-On that basis, we hope to delve further into the embodied, embedded, metaphoric, normative and reflective dimensions of human life, and develop an empirically informed ethics and an account of civic virtues in a democratic society.
+On that basis, we hope to delve further into the embodied, embedded, metaphoric, normative and reflective dimensions of human life, and develop an empirically informed ethics and an account of civil virtues in a democratic society.

 Second, we reject the idea of human thought as classical symbol manipulation and suggest understanding human thought as sensorimotor interactions.
 We argue that a sensorimotor system for instrumental actions can be revised to explicate communicative actions involving language processing.
 In short, clarifying the shared mechanisms underlying action and language helps us understanding communicative actions as well as more complicated sociocognitive skills, such as cheater detection and moral judgment.